 As we head outside to tend our yards and gardens, an unseen — and often underappreciated — world of work is happening all around us.
 Beneath our feet and overhead, insects of all kinds are busy helping to propagate and protect plants.

 Knowing what roles insects play can help us design and maintain our green spaces in a more natural — and environmentally friendly — manner.
-“We can support beneficial insects by making our yards and gardens more attractive to them,” says Cant.
+“We can support beneficial insects by making our yards and gardens more attractive to them,” says Ryan.
 “Once there, they’ll do the work for free!”
 She suggests the following strategies to bring on the bugs:

 - Think local.
 Choose native plants adapted to your local climate.
 This attracts native insects who, in turn, attract other helpful native wildlife species such as birds.